sosafarasa/Sprint-Challenge-Authentication-1/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. Describe Middleware, Sessions (as we know them in express), bcrypt and JWT.
+1. What does bcrypt do in order to prevent attacks?
 1. What are the three parts of the JSON Web Token?

 ## Project - User Management System

-* What we have here is a wise-guy application.
-Dad jokes are all the rage these days.
+* What we have here is a wise-guy application. _Dad jokes_ are all the rage these days.
 * Our main problem with the application now is that we are trying to receive some mad dad jokes that are being requested from an external api, but we are locked out.
 * Trust me, we all need these dad jokes in our lives.
+* In order to be able to access our Killer Jokes you'll need to implement a User Authentication System that uses bcrypt and JWT.

+## Initializing the Project

 ```
 {